-The approved provider and nominated supervisor of an education and care service must ensure that all children being educated and cared for by the service are adequately supervised at all times that the children are in the care of that service.
+The approved provider and nominated supervisor (and a family day care educator) of an education and care service must ensure that all children being educated and cared for by the service are adequately supervised at all times that the children are in the care of that service.
 Penalty: \$10 000, in the case of an individual. \$50 000, in any other case.